juanfranblanco/vscode-solidity/README.md

 ChrisEth the Solidity Compiler https://github.com/chriseth/browser-solidity and the Ethereum team.

 Nexus team for the creation of the dappfile to structure contracts in projects https://github.com/nexusdev/dapple.

+Raghav Dua for the creation of solium the solidity linter and Sol Parse (and everyone that contributed to those projects)

+Beau Gunderson for contributing the initial integration of solium  https://github.com/juanfranblanco/vscode-solidity/issues/24

+Nick Addison, Elazar Gershuni, Joe Whittles for their contributions.

 David Krmpotic and Ralph Pichler for the original Sublime extension https://github.com/davidhq/SublimeEthereum